ChunlinYangHEU/SSBLE/README.md

 # SSBLE
-Quantum circuit of Sparse Structured Block Encoding for a sparse structured matrix with given data item
+Quantum circuit of Sparse Structured BLock Encoding for a sparse structured matrix with given data item

 ## Install Python and Python packages